mdoering/dwca-examples/README.md

 Populating *occurrenceStatus* with *absent* allows in principle to also publish absence data as available in many surveys.
 It needs to be supplied explicitly for every species though so the approach is somewhat limited compared to declaring some taxonomic sampling context for the entire event or dataset.

 ## MeasurementsAndFacts extension
 Having a [measurement extension](http://rs.gbif.org/extension/dwc/measurements_or_facts.xml) linked to a core Event allows to publish measurements about a site like temperature or soil acidity.
-The downside is one cannot describe measurements about a single specimen or observation as these are living in an extension as well.
+On the downside one cannot describe measurements about a single specimen or observation as these are living in an extension as well.

 # MaterialSample
+Darwin Core added a new class term [MaterialSample](http://rs.tdwg.org/dwc/terms/index.htm#MaterialSample) in 2013 which can be used to publish occurrence data in new ways.
+A key driver for this new term are gene sequence based biodiversity data that are based on some sampling like tissue extractions, water or soil samples.
+Right now there are 2 different proposals existing to use a MaterialSample core in Darwin Core archives mainly differing in the cardinality of a sample and species occurrence.

-## incl Occurrence core
+## "Specimen" core
+As an outcome of the GSC16 BCO Hackathon in Oxford John Wiezcoreck created a [MaterialSample core](http://rs.gbif.org/sandbox/core/dwc_material_sample.xml) that contains all terms a simple [Occurrence](#Occurrence) core also provides, but using the rowType *dwc:MaterialSample* with the *dwc:materialSampleID* identifier instead of *dwc:occurrenceID*.

+It is proposed to use this rowType for all specimens, fossils and living organisms to make them distinct from pure observations which should still be using the *dwc:Occurrence* core.
+It can then also be used to publish data from the Global Genome Biodiversity Network, see [TDWG 2013 report](TDWG2013GGBNWGReport_final.docx).

+An important requirement for (DNA) sampling is that one can follow back the chain of sampling/extracting.
+For this the generic ResourceRelationship extension could be used again if there is a shared, globally understood vocabulary.
+Alternatively a new term such as *parentMaterialSampleID* could build up such a link.
+The problem is very much the same as for [relating events](#).

+As the core contains the Taxon and Identification terms it can only be used to describe samples that contain (or a derived from?) a single taxon.
+This prevents it's use for environmental samples.

 ## Occurrence extension
+Based on the needs for environmental sampling and their subsequent metagenomic DNA sequencing the MaterialSample core could be restricted to just the sampling event covering terms from Location, Event, GeologicalContext and MaterialSample.
+Taxon abundance data would be stored in an *dwc:Occurrence* extension that covers the remaining Taxon, Identification and Occurrence terms.
+This setup is very much the same as for sample-based data using the *dwc:Event* core, but using the *dwc:MaterialSample* rowType and a different *dwc:materialSampleID* identifier.

+For metagenomic results every cell of an [OTU abundance table](http://www.wernerlab.org/teaching/qiime/overview/c) would become an occurrence extension record with the abundance given using the [new term](#abundance-term).
+A standard format for OTU tables is the [biom format](http://biom-format.org/documentation/biom_format.html).